Criteria for Success

 Define a narrative

-You’ll probably want to write your Introduction after you write the Results and Discussion sections.
+It’s often helpful to write your Introduction after you develop the Results and Discussion sections.
 The story you choose for the Results and Discussion sections will determine which theories and past research or methodologies need to be presented in the Introduction.